Kings Crescent TRA

 - Organised a coach trip to Broadstairs

-It is hoped that this group will eventually become a tenants and residents association and be active in developing a full programme of social, youth and community activities.
+It was hoped that this group would eventually become a tenants and residents association and be active in developing a full programme of social, youth and community activities – and we are pleased to see this has happened!